FAQs about Oregon Wrongful Death Claims

 Generally speaking, it’s the spouse and/or children of the victim who make Oregon wrongful death claims.
-However, awards in Oregon can also be made to grandparents, step-children, step-parents and parents.
+However, according to the personal injury lawyers in Portland, awards in Oregon can also be made to grandparents, step-children, step-parents, and parents.
 Usually, the person who brings the suit is a family member.

 How are damages determined?

 This is perhaps the most complicated issue dealt with in Oregon’s wrongful death laws.
 So many factors have to be taken into consideration.
 These begin with the injured person’s medical bills and burial expenses, but can also include:

 - The loss of wages the person would have earned had they lived.
 This would obviously have to be an estimated figure and would probably require testimony from an expert witness.

 - Pain and suffering of the deceased between the time of the accident and the time of death